fbpx Housing FAQ | University of West Alabama Skip to main content

 Tiger Bucks and Dining Dollars are debit-like accounts accessed using the Tiger Card.

-• Dining Dollars can only be used at on-campus locations (Young Cafeteria, Starbucks, Subway and Grille Works).
-Tiger Bucks roll over from semester to semester and are always available to you.
-However, any unused Dining Dollars are forfeited at the end of the Spring semester.
+Dining Dollars can only be used at on-campus locations (Young Cafeteria, Starbucks, Subway and Burger & Fries).
+Any unused Dining Dollars are forfeited at the end of the Spring semester.

 Room Assignment and Room Information